 Feature Description Actions to be taken Person responsible Date to complete actions by Lifts One lift in new building.
 One lift in the old building Planned preventative maintenance in place to ensure that the lift is in working order.
 Health and Safety Team Quarterly Parking bays There is an identified area for parking for disabled use.
 Ramps There is a ramp entering the Reception classroom and another access to the original building Maintenance and ramps Health and Safety Team Ongoing Toilets There are the required number of accessible toilets.
 These are across both buildings Maintenance daily Essential Hygene Internal signage Signage in the new building is in print and braille.
-Signage in the original building in in print, braille is being added as needed to support VI pupil Add braille to signage as needed SEND and class team Ongoing Emergency escape routes Routes are identified.
-Monitor and update as needed Health and Ongoing
+Signage in the original building is in print and braille to support visual impaired pupils in the future.
+Add braille to signage as and when needed SEND and class team Ongoing Emergency escape routes Routes are identified.
+Identified pupils have evacuation Monitor and update as needed Health and Safety Team Ongoing routes stated in their Risk assessments and PEEPs --- -- --